bribes/wordle-hacks/README.md

 The scripts below are mostly harmless.

 # Edit the Board
 For this script everything except letters will be removed from what you input.
+This is made possible since the board state is stored in Local Storage which is easily accessible with JavaScript and also Inspect Element (Ctrl + Shift + I).

 ![image](https://user-images.githubusercontent.com/52789876/152076636-9e6e12fc-fb74-4a7d-8917-e4e14932556c.png)